-Yet another of the many characters Erle Stanley Gardner created for the pulps, JERRY BANE was a relatively late arrival, popping up in 1940 or so.
+Yet another of the many characters Erle Stanley Gardner created for the pulps, JERRY BANE was a relatively late arrival, popping up in the late forties.

 A returned vet and the heir to a vast fortune, his parents soon realized their fun-loving son had no “prediliction for gainful employment” and so wisely left his legacy in trust.